abraunegg/onedrive/readme.md

 Under the terms of the GNU General Public License (GPL), forking and continuing development of open source software is fully permitted — provided that derivative works retain the same license.
 This client complies with the original GPLv3 licensing, ensuring the same freedoms granted by the original project remain intact.

-Since forking in early 2018, this client has evolved into a clean re-imagining of the original codebase, resolving long-standing bugs and adding extensive new functionality to better support both personal and enterprise use cases to interact with Microsoft OneDrive from Linux and FreeBSD platforms.
+Since forking in early 2018, this client has evolved into a clean re-imagining of the original codebase, resolving long-standing bugs and adding extensive new functionality to better support both personal and enterprise use cases to interact with Microsoft OneDrive from Linux, FreeBSD and OpenBSD platforms.

 ## Features